jeremyButtler/alnSeq/README.md

   take alnSeq any farther right now.
 This means some of the additions I mentioned, multi-threading, or even gpu support is up to you.

-Note: This program is more set up for noisy reads.
-This means that the gap opening has a lighter penalty than the gap extension penalty, which means that this program favors single gaps instead of longer gaps.
-For a reference or consensus alignment you will want to set the gap open penalty higher and lower the gap extension penalty.

 For multi-threading my thought was to do rows and have each thread launch a thread after it finishes the first cell